-At Ouzighimte (aka Ameksar?) we chose the gorge route (right) instead of the new climb over the pass, a great diversion (and the original route) which is still used by local Merc taxivans.
-Coming north, turn off at the bend as you enter Amejgag village and wind your way north through the village to the gorge.
+At Amelgag we chose the gorge route (right) instead of the new climb over the pass, a great diversion (and the original route) which is still used by local Merc taxivans.
+Coming north, turn off right at the bend as you enter Amejgag village and wind your way north through the village to the gorge.

 ‘MH19’ links the book’s two Jebel Sarhro west routes, MH14 and 15 which end near Kelaa, with routes MH16, 17 and 18 in the Aït Bouguemaze valley on the north slopes of the High Atlas.

-The route is sealed for the first 40km to Alemdoun (cafes, fuel at the shop if you ask; diesel 60dh/5L).
-On the way you’ll pass many Rose Valley auberges in the villages Kasbah Agoulzi recommended).
-At the end of Alemdoun, leave the road and keep right (north), not west with the tarmac.
-Now on the dirt, climb up to Amejgag village.
-Here the original piste splits right (east) to pass through the village and follow the Amejgag Gorge and the river north to join up in the Ameskar valley in about 10km.
+The route passes Alemdoun (cafes, fuel at the shop if you ask).
+On the way you’ll pass many Rose Valley auberges in the villages.
+At the start of Alemdoun keep on the bypass west of the village for Amejgag.
+Here on as bend, the original piste splits right (north) for the Amejgag Gorge and the river to join up in the Ameskar valley in about 10km.
 Most local traffic uses this narrow route.